-Today I am delighted to be sharing with you a guest post by the lovely Katie, a tutorial on creating a mini-book, using just 1 sheet of paper.
-I can see this being great fun to create and add to some snail mail.
+Today I am delighted to be sharing with you a guest post by the lovely Katie, a tutorial on creating a mini-book using 1 sheet of paper.
+I can see this being great fun to create and add to some fun happy mail.
 I’ll hand straight over to Katie to tell you more….

 Hello!
 My name is Katie.
 Today I am pleased to be visiting The Reading Residence to share a tutorial for creating a mini-book from 1 sheet of paper.
 This is a great project for penpalling.

 This is an example of what you can make…

 It’s a mini-book for you to fill in and share with your penpal…or send them a blank one to complete and return to you.
 You can download the Penpal A4 Booklet here to try it out.